General Web Earth History Resources

 - Nice graphics help students to visualize bygone fauna.
 Early Image: A collection of illustrations from popular sources. (more info) is a collection of extinct-animal paintings and sketches produced before 1923 (and therefore in the public domain) like the lovely Stegosaurus above.
 Some of the works are of Victorian age and may lend atmosphere to a class emphasizing the history of geology.

-- National Oceanic and Atmospheric Administration: Paleoclimatology Program (more info) includes:
+- National Oceanic and Atmospheric Administration: Paleoclimatology Program ( This site may be offline. ) includes:

 - An incredible amount of paleoclimate data (19 types!) from historical data to ice cores, most of it Late Quaternary